 Millennials are unlike any other generation of professionals.
 With this demographic, it’s about all about what your company can offer.
 The central theme is to focus on growth opportunities, perks, benefits and cultures that are important to those born between the years 1982 and 2002.

-With that said, here are the four best practice HR teams should keep in mind when recruiting millennials:
+Here are the four best practices HR teams should keep in mind when recruiting millennials:

 1. Offer flexible work schedules

-74 percent of millennials desire flexible working schedules.
-With an ability to work anywhere, modern professionals often feel pressured to be perpetually “on.”
+74% of millennials desire flexible working schedules.
+With modern technology, it is easier than ever for employees to work on-the-go or remotely, helping create better work-life balance.
+Having the ability to work anywhere, modern professionals often feel pressured to be perpetually “on.”

 2. Prioritize growth and development

-It’s important to remember that young professionals want to learn and contribute.
-They want to develop their careers – and they aren’t afraid to leave your organization and work elsewhere to obtain the growth they need.
+Millennials are a generation that values education and grew up with information at their fingertips using the power of the internet.
+It’s important to remember these young professionals want to learn and develop quickly in their careers – and they aren’t afraid to leave your organization for another in order to obtain the growth they desire.

-According to a survey, millennial employees that are most likely to remain with their company are satisfied with its support of their professional development.
+Millennial employees that are most likely to remain with their company are satisfied with the support of their professional development.
 To attract and retain top talent in this demographic, create development opportunities they crave.

 3. Highlight perks that are important to millennials